mauricio/mauricio.github.com/_posts/2014-12-23-getting-and-clearning-data.md

 `sapply` expects to call the given function with a single argument, but to actually perform the calculation here we need both the damage value *and* the multiplier for that value, so we need to give our functions the pair of damage and multiplier values. `mapply` comes to the rescue here since it allows us to provide N vectors and it is going to call our function with every sequence of the N values, which in our case is every damage and it's own multiplier.

-Again, no loops are necessary everywhere since all operations are vectorized.
+Again, no loops are necessary anywhere since all operations are vectorized.
 At the end we also sum the damage values to calculate the total damage for every event.
 Since *R* knows we're dealing with vectors here it knows what we want is to sum every *row* and not the whole vectors, so what is happening at that last line is that every row will have it's property and crop damage summed and included at a new column.

 ## split-apply-combine